How a Small Water Leak Turns into a Flood

 - Broken washing machine or hose.
 These hoses will start to wear away and split after about 10 years.
 The first signs of wear and tear include finding puddles on the laundry room or kitchen floor.
 Make sure to have them replaced right away before they completely split and cause a flood.

 - Burst pipes.
-In addition to frozen pipes, they can become rusty and corroded over time, running the risk for small holes to pop open.
+In addition to frozen pipes, they can become rusty and corroded over time, running the risk of small holes popping open.
 If they are not replaced right away, they can rupture at any second and cause a flood.

 - Loose ice maker hose.
 Ice makers are extremely convenient, especially on hot summer days; however, you must make sure that the hose is properly secured to the fridge.
 Otherwise, water will start dripping onto the floor.
 If the problem is not taken care of right away, the space between the floor and your basement ceiling will fill with water and even flood your basement.